MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Sql/Az.Sql.md

 Modifies properties of a SQL Database server.

 ### [Set-AzSqlServerActiveDirectoryAdministrator](Set-AzSqlServerActiveDirectoryAdministrator.md)
-Provisions an Azure AD administrator for SQL Server.
+Provisions a Microsoft Entra administrator for SQL Server.

 ### [Set-AzSqlServerAdvisorAutoExecuteStatus](Set-AzSqlServerAdvisorAutoExecuteStatus.md)
 Updates the auto execute status of an Azure SQL Server Advisor.